Spool Inspector — Build Guide

 Tools You'll Need

-• Soldering iron + solder — for headers, buttons, and buzzer
+• Soldering iron + solder — for headers, buttons, buzzer, and load cell wires

-• Dupont crimping tool (SN-28B or similar) — for making the cables
+• Dupont crimping tool (SN-28B or similar) — for making the OLED, button, and buzzer cables (Amazon)

 • Wire strippers